cppmsg/Sample_Code/README.md

-# SampleCode by AlanU - Only.
+# SampleCode for group use.
-Code from the meetup by AlanU - Only.